awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 ## Launching EC2 Spot Instances with On-Demand Instances via an EC2 Fleet

-EC2 Fleet provides a very rich API that allows to operate and procure capacity quite granular controls.
-Workload that can benefit from this API are among other bespoke capacity orchestrator that implement tuned up and optimized logic to provision capacity.
+EC2 Fleet provides a very rich API that allows to operate and procure capacity with quite granular controls.
+Workloads that can benefit from this API are among other bespoke capacity orchestrators that implement tuned up and optimized logic to provision capacity.
 The following projects use EC2 Fleet to manage capacity:

 * [Karpenter](https://github.com/awslabs/karpenter).
 Karpenter is Kubernetes Cluster Autoscaler.
 It manages the node lifecycle.
 It observes incoming pods and launches the right instances for the situation.
 * [Atlassian Escalator](https://github.com/atlassian/escalator), yet another Kubernetes Cluster Autoscaler.
-Designed for large batch or job based workloads that cannot be force-drained and moved when the cluster needs to scale down
+Designed for large batch or job based workloads that cannot be force-drained and moved when the cluster needs to scale down.

-An *EC2 Fleet* contains the configuration information to launch a fleet—or group—of instances.
+An *EC2 Fleet* contains the configuration information to launch a fleet or group of instances.
 In a single API call, a fleet can launch multiple instance types across multiple Availability Zones, using the On-Demand Instance, Reserved Instance, and Spot Instance purchasing models together.
 Using EC2 Fleet, you can define separate On-Demand and